WeiDUorg/weidu/README-WeiDU-Changes.txt

   * LANGUAGE ~path/with/%WEIDU_OS%variable.tra~ works.
   * --rcmp-from partially implemented.
 Undocumented because its output is unreliable.
+  * Synchronize the sample prompts.tra with the real string list.

 Version 229:
   * Fixed some errors decompiling DLG files.